The four dimensional Yang--Mills partition function in the vicinity of the vacuum

 Then {\it topological twisting}, an additional modification was introduced by Witten \cite{wit1} which together with many other ideas such as the Chern--Simons and conformal field theory correspondence and various duality conjectures, etc. led in the 1990's to revolutionary discoveries connecting quantum field theories and low dimensional differential topology \cite{wit1,wit2,sei-wit} thereby clearly demonstrating the indeed deep, not only physical but even mathematical, relevance of Yang--Mills partition functions.
-However, eventually together with Nekrasov's {\it $\Omega$-deformation} approach \cite{nek} from the early 2000's, these twisting and deformation techniques, as a price for computability, gradually converted the Yang--Mills partition function, an originally certainly highly analytical object, into a rather purely combinatorial structure; in this way at least in part covering or mixing the original physical content of Yang--Mills theory with auxiliary mathematical structures.
+However, eventually together with Nekrasov's {\it $\Omega$-deformation} approach \cite{nek} from the early 2000's, these supersymmetric twisting and deformation techniques, as a price for computability, gradually converted the Yang--Mills partition function, an originally certainly highly analytical object, into a rather purely combinatorial structure; in this way at least in part having covered or mixed the original physical content of Yang--Mills theory with auxiliary mathematical structures.